Perception of Pain

 Alpha 2 stimulating drugs are Methyl-dopa, Clonidine and Guanabenz

-Pain sensation occurs at different levels of the peripheral nerves, spinal cord and brain.
+Pain sensation occurs at different levels of the peripheral nerves, the spinal cord and the brain.
 Although great strides have been made in recent years, the pathology of Pain perception is not fully understood.